 Human Development – The First Essential Component for Systems Transformation

-Last week I introduced the essential components needed for sustainable systems transformation.
-I explained how the integration of human development, organizational development, creates conditions where systems transformation can occur.
+Last week, I introduced the essential components needed for sustainable systems transformation.
+I explained how the integration of human development, organizational development, and leadership development creates conditions where systems transformation can occur.
 All three areas work within an organizational context, which is the focus of my consulting practice.
-Yet they also work for the many networks—formal and informal— that exist across organizations and communities.
+Yet they also work for the many networks—formal and informal—that exist across organizations and communities.

 This week, I’ll explain more about the big role human development plays in system transformation.
 But first, you’ll need to check your assumptions at the door.